Brewers clinch 3rd NL Central title in 6 seasons despite loss to Cardinals and with help from Braves

 The Brewers had clinched no worse than a wild-card berth on Friday, with a 16-1 win over the Marlins in Miami.
 But they missed two chances to clinch the division title by losing to Miami on Saturday and Sunday, scoring a total of five runs in those two games.

+“You never know how you’re going to get there.
+This was great to celebrate with all our fans.”

+Milwaukee rookie Sal Frelick said: “It’s so fun and something you want to do,” as teammates poured beer down the back of his new Central Division Champions shirt.
+“It’s something I’ve never experienced.
+It’s so fun, something I want to do for a long time.”

-St. Louis starter Miles Mikolas (8-13) allowed one run and five hits in seven innings.
+St. Louis starter Miles Mikolas (8-13) allowed one run and five hits in seven innings, as the Cardinals tried to play the role of spoilers.
 He struck out five batters and walked two, throwing 101 pitches.

 Mikolas had given up five earned runs in five innings in his previous start, a loss to the Brewers in St. Louis.